 The dangle of decent sushi at a reasonable price, served as fast as lightening was too hard to resist.
 (Well that’s what I heard from the people).
-I’m no stranger to to Eat Tokyo, having eaten at their now defunct Trafalgar Square site a few times – the stuff there wasn’t to be sniffed at.
-The Soho branch is the fifth London opening from the chain – perhaps trying to even the tally in Tokyo, in which, there are six.
+I’m no stranger to Eat Tokyo, having eaten at their now defunct Trafalgar Square site a few times – the stuff there wasn’t to be sniffed at.
+The Soho branch is the fifth London opening from the chain – perhaps they’re trying to even out the tally in Tokyo, in which, there are six.
 I came mid-week one cold December evening and it was heaving to the brim, but the quick in quick policy seems to negate the need to wait too long.
-Onto the food..
+So onto the food..

 The gyu-don (£9) is stir-fried beef, cooked with onions until both are caramelised, then it’s slathered over sticky short grain rice, garnished with sesame seeds and pickled ginger.
 The notion is delicious, in reality the beef was tough as old boots and required the jaws of a pitbull to break down.

 The Tokyo Dragon (£13) was a maki roll of crispy tempura king prawn with slithers of unagi (BBQ eel) delicately placed on top.
 Lots of good stuff here that I happily inhaled.

 The King Dragon (£9.80) was a king prawn tempura maki, topped with the flying fish roe, tobiko and is drizzled with sticky teriyaki.
 It’s the kind of Japanese food I love to embrace.

 When did I go?
 Dec 2016